-- Identity proxies Traditionally payments products are accessed using either a card PAN or a bank account identifier (sort code and account number in the UK).
+- Identity proxies Traditionally payments products are accessed using either a card primary account number ("PAN") or a bank account identifier (sort code and account number in the UK).
 Tracking the broader technical trend towards multiple personal identifiers, there are a number of initiatives that allow payments to bank accounts to be made on the basis of proxies.
-SWISH (Sweden), PAYM and the Danish instant payment systems all support mobile phone numbers.
-But other proxies are planned e.g. email address, national identity (Thailand) and commercial IDs such as Facebook ID.
-So far, this data is only being used to make person-to-person (P2P) instant payments and is not being used in other contexts to verify customer ID or to increase security by "hiding" bank account identifiers. - Alternative sign in methods as well as other methods of identifying customer accounts there has been significant development of alternative sign in methods aimed at making the on line experience simpler for consumers.
+SWISH61 (Sweden), PAYM62 and the Danish instant payment systems all support mobile phone numbers.
+But other proxies are planned e.g. email address, national identity63 (Thailand) and commercial IDs such as Facebook ID.
+So far, this data is only being used to make P2P instant payments and is not being used in other contexts to verify customer ID or to increase security by "hiding" bank account identifiers. - Alternative sign in methods as well as other methods of identifying customer accounts there has been significant development of alternative sign in methods aimed at making the on line experience simpler for consumers.
 These methods help to deal with the detriments identified around overly complicated security measures which put off consumers (detriments FC4 and FC14).
-PayPal, Google, Apple ID and Alipay in China are all examples of alternative sign ins.
+PayPal, Google, Apple ID64 and Alipay65 in China are all examples of alternative sign ins.
 Paylib is another example that has been developed by French banks.
 With a Paylib account, users are able to pay on the web using a simple login and password instead of having to enter all their credit card information.
 The user experience is similar to paying with your PayPal account.
-In addition, there are a number of biometric authentication methods such as Apple's TouchID which link in these alternative sign-in methods and make the user experience more convenience and secure. - National initiatives for identity verification and digital signatures -There are a number of government initiatives to make online access to government services simpler and more secure.
-For example Singapore launched SingPass in July 2015 to allow citizens access to over 200 e-services.
-This is similar to the New Zealand government's RealMe initiative launched in 2013 aimed at facilitating on line access to government and non-government services.
-So far the usage of RealMe for non-government services has been limited.
-It is notable that these initiatives have both taken place in small economies. - Beneficiary verification: services to verify the identity of the beneficiary have been developed by Bankserv in South Africa.
-They operate batch and an online Account Verification Services (AVS).
-These allow the payer to verify before a payment has been made that the intended beneficiary is being paid, thus avoiding misdirected payments (detriments UN12, UN13 and UN14) and the need to recall funds post payment.
+In addition, there are a number of biometric authentication methods such as Apple's TouchID66